johnalison/WorkingPhilosophy/Lists.md

 - Meetings
 - Reading papers
 - Reading books
+- WHen feeling jealous of someone ask: "What can I learn from this person?"

 # What do you we do now that will be totally replaced in 100 years?